dart-lang/site-www/src/faq.md

 ### Q. Is Dart a statically typed language?

+Yes, as of Dart 2.
+For more information, see [Dart's Type System].

 Dart 1.x is statically typed if you opt in to [strong mode] and use a compiler (such as the Dart development compiler, [dartdevc]({{site.webdev}}/tools/dartdevc)), that has static and runtime checks.
 With both types of checks, Dart has a sound type system, which guarantees that an expression of one type cannot produce a value of another type.
 (So, no surprises!)
-Types won't be optional in Dart 2.
-[Flutter]&mdash;a cross-platform mobile development system&mdash;already uses
-strong mode.

-Even in strong mode, though, you can annotate any variable with `dynamic` if you need the flexibility of a dynamic language.
+Even with type-safe Dart, you can annotate any variable with `dynamic` if you need the flexibility of a dynamic language.
 The `dynamic` type itself is static, but can contain any type at runtime.
 Of course, that removes many of the benefits of a type-safe language